Matt Zoller Seitz, Editor in Chief of

 sharing this.
 BRAD ARMSTRONG

-videos--very intriguing and brave work.
+intriguing and brave work.
 So raw.
-I couldn't turn my eyes away
+I couldn't turn my eyes away which is the

 beautiful--all that beige grass reminded me of a Wyeth painting.